cauchi94/warehouse-management/README.md

 # warehouse_management

-This Python script helps manage stock inventory for an audio store.
-It supports adding, removing, displaying a report on stocks available in the store.
-The user has the possibility to request the state of the whole inventory or a stock in particular.

 ## Description
 The programme is means to perform all the warehouse operations that are necessary for the inventory control of items related to hi-fi sound.